 Step #2.
 Tap on the 240 FPS (generally, it is set by default).
 When you tap on it, 120 FPS will be selected.

 Step #3.
 Tap on the red button to start the video recording.
-You can also check out at which speed a video is being recorded in the corner of the view finder.
+You can also check out at which speed a video is being recorded in the corner of the viewfinder.
 To change it again, stop video recording and then tap on the label.

 When Apple introduced slow-motion video recording, it was just limited to 120 which is still there but now you’ve got the option to choose as per need.

-For those having 64 or 128 GB iPhone 6/6 Plus might not face any difficulty due to the huge size of the videos recorded at 240 FPS but it always pays to know the trick.
+For those having 64 or 128 GB, iPhone 6/6 Plus might not face any difficulty due to the huge size of the videos recorded at 240 FPS but it always pays to know the trick.

-If the rumour mills prove right, the upcoming iPhone 6S and iPhone 7 might feature the best ever Camera app with 13 megapixels and two lens DSLR imagery.
-So, if you are waiting for great things to come for Camera app, it might just be the cake on the icing.
+If the rumor mills prove right, the upcoming iPhone 6S and iPhone 7 might feature the best ever Camera app with 13 megapixels and two lens DSLR imagery.
+So, if you are waiting for great things to come for the Camera app, it might just be the cake on the icing.